-Some of the best travel blogs out there started on a whim and grew through determination.
-If you want to be successful as a travel blogger, make sure you start on the right foot.
-Keep reading so you don’t miss a step.
+Some of the best travel sites out there started on a whim and grew through determination.
+If you want to be successful as a travel writer, make sure you start on the right foot.
+Keep reading our step-by-step guide.

 Create your brand

-This is a critical step to creating a long-running blog.
+This is a critical step to creating a long-running site.
 In essence, it’s a two-part project:

-First, figure out your niche.
+First, figure out your niche and pick an appropriate theme.
 If you go too broad in focus, you’ll easily get lost in the jumble.
 Yes, it’s good to expand your horizons.
 But if you start too general it could be hard to gather an audience.
 So what really interests you about travel?
 Are you also a foodie or a hiker?
 What about your unique demographic?
 You can use any of these things to find or create your niche.

 Set up your domain